joy-neo4j/neo4j-databricks-azure-pipeline/docs/ARCHITECTURE.md

 ## Overview

 The Neo4j-Databricks Azure Pipeline is a production-ready, cloud-native ETL solution that transforms relational data into graph format and loads it into Neo4j Aura.
-The architecture follows modern cloud best practices with multi-environment support, comprehensive monitoring, and automated deployment.
+The architecture follows modern cloud best practices with single-environment operation, comprehensive monitoring, and automated deployment.

 ## High-Level Architecture